automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME> --acl public-read
 ```

 **Note:** Make sure you configure the **YOURBUCKETNAME** with the name of the S3 test bucket you would like to use for tests.
 Don't use any S3 bucket with important data!
-This is for testing of this map only and it should not have any important data.
+This is for the testing of this map only and it should not have any important data.

 ## Import the Map